celo-org/celo-monorepo/packages/docs/overview.md

 ### The Celo Stack

 Celo is oriented around providing the simplest possible experience for end users, who may have no familiarity with cryptocurrencies, and may be using low cost devices with limited connectivity.
-To achieve this, the project takes a full-stack approach, where each layer of the stack is designed with the end user in mind while considering other stakeholders \(e.g. operators of nodes in the network\) involved in enabling the end user experience.
+To achieve this, Celo takes a full-stack approach, where each layer of the stack is designed with the end user in mind while considering other stakeholders \(e.g. operators of nodes in the network\) involved in enabling the end user experience.

 The Celo stack is structured into the following logical layers: